Shoshone Ice Caves: A Unique Family Activity in Southern Idaho

 Tips For Your Trip

 Avoid summer, if possible.
-We visited San Antonio in July and believe me, that would not have been our first, second, or even third choice.
+We visited San Antonio in July and believe me, that would not have been our first, second or even third choice.
 The event we were attending was in July and it was that or nothing, so off we went.
-Summer is miserably hot, humid, and attractions are insanely crowded.
+Summer is miserably hot, humid and attractions are crowded.
 We were told by multiple locals that spring and winter are the best times to visit.

 Eat local.
-San Antonio has many, many great local restaurants to choose from.
-Unfortunately, a lot of people stick to the ones located along the banks of the Riverwalk.
-With the exception of Boudro’s, we were told by multiple Uber drivers and locals to avoid the restaurants there as they cater to tourists and don’t have very high standards.
-A few places we can recommend are Bourdro’s, Bakery Lorraine (Pearl), NOLA, and Smoke Shack BBQ.
+San Antonio has many, many solid local restaurants to choose from.
+Unfortunately, a lot of people stick to the branded ones located along the River Walk.
+With Boudro’s being the sole exception, we were told by multiple Uber drivers and locals to avoid the restaurants there as they cater to tourists and don’t have very high standards.
+A few places we can recommend are Bourdro’s, Bakery Lorraine (Pearl), and NOLA.

 Take day trips!
-There are a few great day trips you could take from San Antonio that I wish we had time for.
+There are a few day trips you could take from San Antonio that I wish we had time for.
 Some of these include Austin, Fredericksburg, Guadalupe River State Park, New Braunfels, Gruene, and more!
-Be sure to look into some of these and include 1-2 into your plans.
+Be sure to look into some of these and include one (or more) into your plans.

 Idaho’s Mammoth Cave: The Perfect Family Friendly Destination